 Milwaukee Social Democratic Publishing Co. v.
 Burleson (1921) denied mailing privileges to a socialist newspaper, the Milwaukee Leader (the front page from January 3, 1920 is pictured here).
 Dissenting justices said the decision violated the First Amendment and gave the postmaster potentially despotic censorship power.
 (Image via Wikimedia Commons, public domain)

 The Supreme Court in United States ex rel.
 Milwaukee Social Democratic Publishing Co. v.
 Burleson, 255 U.S. 407 (1921), upheld the third assistant postmaster general’s decision to revoke the second-class mailing privilege that the post office had granted to the publisher of the Milwaukee Leader.

-Supreme Court upholds denial of mail permit to socialist newspaper Milwaukee Leader
+Supreme Court upheld denial of mail permit to socialist newspaper Milwaukee Leader

 Justice John H. Clarke’s opinion for the majority emphasized that the postmaster had held a proper hearing (and had thus not denied the publisher due process under the Fifth Amendment), that other Court decisions had upheld the constitutionality of the Espionage Act, and that the denial of the permit did not violate the First Amendment.